-The Group's consolidated net cash flow used in financing activities for the nine-month period ended September 30, 2019 is at ₱142.40 million compared to ₱0.43 million provided for the nine-month period ended September 30, 2018.
-The cash flow provided by financing activities were mainly from advances from stockholders, and payment of loans.
+The Group's consolidated net cash flow used in financing activities for the nine-month period ended September 30, 2019 was ₱142.40 million; compared to ₱65.10 million provided for the nine-month period ended September 30, 2018.
+The cash flow provided by financing activities were mainly from advances from stockholders, payment of dividends and loans.